linkml/linkml/sphinx/data/validating-data.md

 LinkML is designed to allow for a variety of strategies for data validation.
-The overall philosophy is to provide maximum expressivity in the language to allow model designers to state all consraints in a declarative fashion, and then to leverage existing frameworks and to allow the user to balance concerns such as expressivity vs efficiency.
+The overall philosophy is to provide maximum expressivity in the language to allow model designers to state all constraints in a declarative fashion, and then to leverage existing frameworks and to allow the user to balance concerns such as expressivity vs efficiency.